ad-freiburg/qlever/README.md

 **Note**: This does not include compilation and unit tests, though these are also run on Travis CI.
 Refer to the previous section for Unit Tests and compilation.
-Also this does assume
+Also this does assume that the build uses the `./build` directory as described in the [Build](#1-build) section.

 To do a full End-to-End Test run *(from the project root)*